 But as the Parthians stepped off the steppe, they encountered the more settled societies of the Greeks and Persians who themselves had accomplished significant feats of architecture.
 If they were to take over an empire already of great wealth and infrastructure, they would have to step up to the plate.
 At Ctesiphon, near Seleucia on the Tigris, the Parthians built housing for their troops "capable of lodging a great multitude" (Strabo, 16.1.16).
 They also erected many public buildings promoting arts and crafts and other commercial activities.
 Complete with a palace, they made Ctesiphon the king's winter residence, but for summer, they brought up to speed the fort and city of Ecbatana.

-At Hatra, the Parthians protected the city with a three-mile fortified wall so effective it repulsed Roman emperor Trajan's attempt on it in 117 CE and Septimius Severus' in 193 and 197 CE.
+At Hatra, the Parthians protected the city with a three-mile fortified wall so effectively that in the 2nd century it repulsed Roman emperor Trajan's attempt on it in 117 CE and Septimius Severus' in 193 and 197 CE.
 Within the city, the Parthians built a unique, expansive temple 800-feet long and 700-feet wide.
 Similar expansion at Merv (Seleucid Antioch) was accomplished with state-of-the-art fortifications of step-shaped battlements and interval towers.
 In Syria, Parthia made Dura Europas its provincial administrative center, complete with fortified walls, a palace, Mithraim, bazaar, and typical of their multicultural inclination, a Jewish synagogue.